 As the group covers more exams, legal issues will be easier to identify and preferable answer structures will emerge.
 That is, you will figure out what to address first, where to include the counter-arguments, and so on.

 Because each subject will cover the same material from year to year, you will also figure out what the main questions will be on your exam (albeit with a different fact scenario), the key topics that will be examined (and therefore, what you need to focus on when you prepare your exam script) and any areas that need review.

 There are difficulties with these groups.
 Learning comes from hearing everyone’s point of view and the discussion that stems from any differences.
-Therefore, everyone needs to be up to a similar point in the course and needs to contribute.
+Therefore, you need to create an environment where everyone is comfortable sharing their views, and everyone needs to work to ensure they are up to a similar point in the course.

 Find a group now!

 At the end of the day, you won’t be able to replicate the kinds of discussion and lines of enquiry that takes place in a study group.
 Do yourself a favour and get your group organised early for your next round of exams!If you found this helpful, please share it around!